volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

       // One of the arguments from this list "any_domain specific_domain" must be set any_domain = true

-      // One of the arguments from this list "inline_rate_limiter ref_rate_limiter" must be set
+      // One of the arguments from this list "ref_rate_limiter inline_rate_limiter" must be set

       inline_rate_limiter {
-        // One of the arguments from this list "use_http_lb_user_id ref_user_id" must be set use_http_lb_user_id = true
+        // One of the arguments from this list "ref_user_id use_http_lb_user_id" must be set use_http_lb_user_id = true
         threshold           = "1"
         unit                = "unit"